 Our guess is that this boost reflects a general increase in your career capital – not only will you earn more, you’ll also be more productive and influential.
 Moreover, the boost seems large enough that (i) college is likely to be better than whatever else you could be doing to boost your career capital, and (ii) it’s likely to be better to make this investment in yourself rather than try to make a difference sooner.

 We don’t know what causes the boost.
 It’s likely a combination of the skills you learn, the fact that employers value the credential, and the connections you make, but we’re not sure which is most important.

 What are the exceptions?

 College is unlikely to offer great returns in the following cases:

 - If you’re likely to drop out.
 If you’d struggle with the academic demands, or really not enjoy it, then consider not going.
-If you think you wouldn’t enjoy college, bear in mind there are lots of different types of college and social scene, which can provide very different experiences.
+If you think you wouldn’t enjoy college, bear in mind that there are lots of different types of college and social scenes, which can provide very different experiences.
 Read more.